QwertyIsCoding/QwertyBot/README.md

           \|__|                                          \|___|/

-This is a discord bot made by @QwertyIsCoding.
+This is a discord bot made by @QwertyIsCoding!